-2 The NMED risk guidance (NMED, 2022c; Section 5.3) allows for an evaluation of metals and

-3 other inorganics classified as essential nutrients separate from the cumulative risk evaluation.
-The

-4 metals and other inorganics classified as essential nutrients are calcium, chloride, magnesium,

-5 phosphorous, potassium, and sodium.
-The SSLs for essential nutrients developed by NMED are

-- 6 based on dietary guidelines developed by the Institute of Medicine and the National Academy of 7 Sciences - 7 Sciences.
+- 2 The NMED risk guidance (NMED, 2022c; Section 5.3) allows for an evaluation of metals and - 3 other inorganics classified as essential nutrients separate from the cumulative risk evaluation.
+The - 4 metals and other inorganics classified as essential nutrients are calcium, chloride, magnesium, - 5 phosphorous, potassium, and sodium.
+The SSLs for essential nutrients developed by NMED are - based on dietary guidelines developed by the Institute of Medicine and the National Academy of 6 - 7 Sciences.

-8 The maximum concentration will be compared to the SSL.
-Essential nutrients with maximum

-9 concentrations less than the SSL will not be retained as COPCs and are not evaluated further.

-10 Essential nutrients that are metals with maximum concentrations greater than the essential nutrient

-11 SSLs will be further evaluated.
+- The maximum concentration will be compared to the SSL.
+Essential nutrients with maximum 8 - concentrations less than the SSL will not be retained as COPCs and are not evaluated further.
+9 - Essential nutrients that are metals with maximum concentrations greater than the essential nutrient 10 - SSLs will be further evaluated.
+11

-12 Conduct Statistical Evaluation of Metals
+Conduct Statistical Evaluation of Metals

-Metals with maximum concentrations greater than background levels and the essential nutrient SSLs from discrete samples may undergo additional evaluation.
-The additional evaluation may

-14 Sols from discrete samples may undergo additional evaluation.
-The additional evaluation may confidence limit (UCL) to the maximum concentration in the background data set, or may proceed to a more robust statistical evaluation as described in Section 2.8.3.2 of the NMED risk guidance

-15 include a comparison of the maximum concentration in the sample set to the maximum statistical evaluation, if performed, includes conducting a two-sample hypothesis test for data sets

-16 concentration in the background data set, comparison of the range of concentrations in the sample 17 data set to the range of concentrations in the background data, comparison of the 95% upper comparison to background levels for data sets that are smaller, and preparing graphical displays to
+- 13 Metals with maximum concentrations greater than background levels and the essential nutrient - 14 SSLs from discrete samples may undergo additional evaluation.
+The additional evaluation may - 15 include a comparison of the maximum concentration in the sample set to the maximum - concentration in the background data set, comparison of the range of concentrations in the sample 16 - data set to the range of concentrations in the background data, comparison of the 95% upper 17 - 18 confidence limit (UCL) to the maximum concentration in the background data set, or may proceed - to a more robust statistical evaluation as described in Section 2.8.3.2 of the NMED risk guidance 19 - (NMED, 2022c) using ProUCL statistical software (most current version).
+The more robust 20 - 21 statistical evaluation, if performed, includes conducting a two-sample hypothesis test for data sets - consisting of at least eight samples and at least five detections, conducting a point-by-point 22 - comparison to background levels for data sets that are smaller, and preparing graphical displays to 23 - 24 provide further rationale to determine if metals concentrations are consistent with background - levels or elevated above background levels.
+25 - Metals determined to be consistent with background levels will not be retained as COPCs and are 26 - 27 not evaluated further.
+Metals determined to be elevated above background levels will be further - evaluated through a lines-of-evidence discussion.
+28

-20 (NMED, 2022c) using ProUCL statistical software (most current version).
-The more robust

-22 consisting of at least eight samples and at least five detections, conducting a point-by-point

-24 provide further rationale to determine if metals concentrations are consistent with background not evaluated further.
-Metals determined to be elevated above background levels will be further

-25 levels or elevated above background levels.

-26 Metals determined to be consistent with background levels will not be retained as COPCs and are

-28 evaluated through a lines-of-evidence discussion.

-29 Present Additional Lines of Evidence
+Present Additional Lines of Evidence

-30 NMED allows for a lines-of-evidence discussion to be developed to support exclusion of one or more metals as representative of background rather than being site-related, as long as there are evidence could include information regarding site history and historical operations, an assessment of the number of detections versus non-detects, or an assessment of whether or not the distribution of results for one or more metals is indicative of a release or source area.
-Metals for which sufficient lines of evidence demonstrate they are not site-related or not significantly elevated above the background level will not be retained as COPCs and are not evaluated further.
-Metals without
+- 30 NMED allows for a lines-of-evidence discussion to be developed to support exclusion of one or - 31 more metals as representative of background rather than being site-related, as long as there are - sufficient data to define the nature and extent of areas of elevated concentrations.
+The lines of 32 - evidence could include information regarding site history and historical operations, an assessment 33 - of the number of detections versus non-detects, or an assessment of whether or not the distribution 34 - of results for one or more metals is indicative of a release or source area.
+Metals for which 35 - 36 sufficient lines of evidence demonstrate they are not site-related or not significantly elevated above - 37 the background level will not be retained as COPCs and are not evaluated further.
+Metals without - sufficient lines of evidence to eliminate them as COPCs will be carried forward to the cumulative 38 - risk evaluation.
+39